 Spend the first half of the morning exploring Yangon’s downtown area, a tour that will leave you feeling mesmerised as you navigate through the cracked walls and creeping vines that make up Yangon’s faded colonial grandeur.
 For lunch, we would recommend a quick stop at the 999 Shan Noodle Shop – a simple, yet tasty noodle restaurant that’s a firm favourite with the locals.
 Later this afternoon you will explore Yangon’s Circle Line in an ordinary class cabin – this is one of the best ways of getting off the beaten track in Yangon and we can assure you that the locals will truly appreciate your presence.

 Shortly after finishing breakfast you will be escorted to the airport in time for your flight to Lashio.
 Ever wondered what it feels like to disembark directly onto a runway?
 Well, it won’t be long until you find out!
 After clearing security you will be driven directly to Hsipaw, a drive of approximately 1.5 hours.
-The remainder of the afternoon is free for you to spend at leisure in Hsipaw Resort – the river view rooms here provide the perfect spot for reading and relaxation.
+Explore Hsipaw town this afternoon.

 You will meet with your guide early this morning whilst the weather’s still cool, to take your private motor powered boat down the Dokhtawady River.
 After approximately one hour you will stop to explore a Shan monastery that is believed to be over 150 years old – surrounded by plantations of pineapple, papaya, and orange, it really does make for the perfect setting.
 The next stop is a remote Shan village where you will get the chance to carry out a spot of gentle hiking.
 Be sure to greet local passersby with the phrase, “Mày sǔng khaa!” (this translates as hello in the Shan dialect) and you will be sure to see their faces light up with the biggest smile.